Expats’ Guide To International Schools: How To Find The Perfect School For Your Children In The UAENovember 20, 2021 2023-07-15 15:04

 There are considerable distinctions between government-run public and privately-run schools.
 These include gender segregation, the language of instruction, teaching methodology, and price.

 Many schools in the UAE use Arabic as the language of instruction.
 It would be a good idea for your child to get a head start and support in learning Arabic.
 This is especially as Arabic, as any language, can be tricky to learn.
-You can do this by hiring an experienced tutor from Learn&Co.
+You can do this by hiring an experienced language tutors from Learn&Co.
 They will dedicate 1 on 1 time with your child to assist them in all the areas of the language.

 The structure of schools also differs as government schools are broken up into four levels.
 However, the majority of private schools offer nursery through to secondary school.
 This allows for educational continuity.
 Private schools don’t tend to follow the Ministry of Education curriculum.
 In fact, they are not directly under government supervision.